mariuz/atom-reader/README.txt

-Yocto-reader - The free light-weight RSS news reader prototype version 0.3
+Atom-reader - The free light-weight RSS/Atom news reader

 ABSTRACT

-Yocto-reader is a  web based RSS/Atom reader written in Javascript.
-In this release the GUI front end is fully functional but a backend will be written at a later date in Node.js and Firebird.
+Atom-reader is a  web based RSS/Atom reader written in Javascript.
+In this release the GUI front end is fully functional but a backend is written in Node.js and Firebird.
-The plan for Backend is to convert RSS/Atom feed to a Json stream http://rssjs.org/ that can be previwed in the Frontend
+Backend is to converting RSS/Atom feed subscriptions to Json streams http://rssjs.org/ that can be previwed in the Frontend

 Conversion tools for node
 https://npmjs.org/package/rsj